vladlendv/test-kubernetes-cluster-with-vagrant/README.md

 2. Worker Node - 2 cpu, 2 GB Memory

 ## Step 1 - Copy repo and start vagrant box
-To get started, copy this repository to your computer, because we use helper scripts in ubuntu folder to build vagrant.
+To get started, copy this repository to your computer and go to its directory to execute commands, because we use helper scripts in ubuntu folder to build vagrant.
 ```
 git clone https://github.com/vladlendv/test-kubernetes-cluster-with-vagrant.git
 ```